 In addition to managing expectations and building a personalized plan based on the client’s assessment, one of the best ways to build a strong foundation to help a client reach their goals is to ensure they have good Basic Lifestyle Guidelines in place.
 It’s been mentioned in past blogs that BLGs allow clients to get the most out of their day and thus, their training.
 While it’s possible to qualify for a competition or run a marathon with shaky BLGs such as poor sleep and hydration, one will perform (and recover!) better with these habits in place.
 Through the consultative process, Central Athlete coaches work with their clients to identify the habits with room for improvement that will make the biggest impact with the least psychological resistance.
 As discussed at the beginning of this post, even a 1% change every day has huge implications at the end of the year!

-The broader the foundation an individual develops the more breadth of fitness they will be able to accomplish.
+The broader the foundation an individual develops, the more breadth of fitness they will be able to accomplish.
 Rushing results is a quick fix that will lead to disappointment.
-The disappointment may not come tomorrow or next month or even next year, but over time it will catch up.
-If someone wants to truly understand their max physical potential, they have to play the long-game and improve their weaknesses in order to come out on top.
+The disappointment may not come tomorrow or next month or even next year, but over time such shortcuts will catch up.
+If someone truly wants to understand their maximum physical potential, they have to play the long game and improve their weaknesses in order to come out on top.
 Just like there are no shortcuts in diets, there are no shortcuts in fitness.

 If you are tired of playing the “get fixed quick” games and find yourself falling for the sexy diet plans and new fitness fads without gaining results that last, it may be time to try something different.
-If you’re ready to commit to a process that supports YOU and ensures you move objectively towards your goals without all the guesswork, click the link below to talk with a Central Athlete coach.
-We have been specializing in individualized fitness since 2015 without the fluff.
+If you’re ready to commit to a process that supports YOU and ensures you move objectively toward your goals without all the guesswork, click the link below to talk with a Central Athlete coach.
+We have been specializing in individualized fitness without the fluff since 2015.
 If you're ready for a change, let's talk!
 We look forward to hearing from you.